Labour Apparatchiks Associated With Bute Energy Arrested In China Spy Probe

 Prior to this, an inspector’s decision was almost the final word.
 But now it was being over-ridden using the legislation that gave us Developments of National Significance.

-From now on ‘Welsh Ministers’ had authority to rule on electricity generation projects with a maximum installed capacity of 10MW to 50MW.
+From now on ‘Welsh Ministers’ had authority to rule on electricity generation projects with an installed capacity of 10MW to 50MW.
 Below that, responsibility lies with local authorities; and above, it’s the UK government.

 Which means that developers pitch their projects in the 10 – 50MW ‘sweet spot’.